 Shanti was trafficked alongside her mother in a roadside hotel in Northeast India.
 She and her mother washed dishes and were sold for sex for many years, starting in Shanti’s early childhood.
 Shanti was rescued with her mother, but her mother disappeared soon after.
-Shanti was sent to the shelter home we built in Jalpaiguri, West Bengal After a year at the shelter home, Shanti made a fantastic recovery.
-The last time I saw her, she was speaking and interacting like any normal happy teenage girl.
-She is now attending school for the first time in her life.
+Shanti was sent to the shelter home we built in Jalpaiguri, West Bengal For many months, she did not say a word and we were not sure if it was due to trauma, to a speech disability, or if she spoke a tribal language and not Bengali.
+Thankfully after a year at the shelter home, Shanti has made a fantastic recovery.
+The last time I saw her, she was chatting and giggling with her friends like any normal happy teenage girl.
+She is attending school for the first time in her life, and gradually catching up on the years she lost.

 After rescue, girls in India generally live at a shelter for several years.
 Shelters are gated and protected by armed guards, because otherwise traffickers would soon snatch the girls back.
 In the first few months after rescue, girls might also run away voluntarily, back to the brothels, because they have become so accustomed to that life and have little hope that they could do anything else.
 Most are so angry and upset that they can’t make rational decisions.
 It takes months or years to rebuild a sense of self-worth.
 Many children who were trafficked at a young age cannot return home because they literally don’t remember where it is.
 They have been traumatized by the trafficking experience and had little education prior to being trafficked.
 They may not remember the name of their village or even their birth names.